jogren/palette-picker-api/README.md

 [![Build Status](https://travis-ci.org/jogren/palette-picker-api.svg?branch=master)](https://travis-ci.org/jogren/palette-picker-api)

+The palette picker api was built to store different projects with a one-to-many relationship.
+For each project the user can store a palette under each.
+Each palette includes a unique name with 5 colors saved as strings.
 The API is deployed at: https://palette-picker-api-sfjo.herokuapp.com.

 ## Technology